isomerpages/moe-queenstownsec/_programmes/Educational Career Guidance through Partnerships.md

 variant: tiptap
 description: ""
 ---
-<p><strong>Introduction of Partnership Programmes to support Education Career Guidance (ECG)</strong>
+<p><strong>Introduction of Partnership Programmes to support Education and Career Guidance (ECG)</strong>
 </p>
-<p>Educational career guidance through partnerships is a core experience
+<p>Education and career guidance through partnerships is a core experience
 that students go through, aimed at providing our students with exposure to potential career paths and real-world experience.
 Over the years, we have partnered with companies from different industries on learning journeys